Anthony-Murray/code_institute_p1_amcareers/README.md

-Need the ability to contact the consultantto to submit queries or further information requests (without feeling like they are committing to purchasing).
+Need the ability to contact the consultant to submit queries or further information requests (without feeling like they are committing to purchasing).

 Need the ability to be able to schedule an appointment.